aws-samples/serverless-patterns/apigw-cognito-certificate-bound-access-token/README.md

-# Certificate-Bound Access Tokens using API Gateway and Cognito
+# Certificate-Bound Access Tokens using Amazon API Gateway and Amazon Cognito

 This pattern makes use of API Gateway and Cognito to implement certificate-bound access tokens.
 For more on certificate-boud access tokens, review the [RFC](https://datatracker.ietf.org/doc/html/rfc8705).
 This solution has some manual steps which will be discussed later.